 Think of these damages as a way to compensate the victim for their diminished quality of life after the accident.
 Although no amount of compensation will change what you have been through, the financial award could help ease your burden as you recuperate from your injuries.

 One example would be if you were in an accident with a driver who was going 40 MPH over the speed limit.
-The driver was acting reckless, and you may be able to pursue punitive damages.
+The driver was acting recklessly, and you may be able to pursue punitive damages.

 It is important to note that punitive damages will only be awarded at the court’s discretion.
 They may be issued when the court system finds it necessary to punish the defendant beyond the compensatory damages you are entitled to recover.

 Contact Our Firm Today